gbdev/gb-asm-tutorial/src/part1/tilemap.md

 [^tile_blocks]:
 The even more astute (astuter?) reader will have noticed that 384 = 3 × 128.
-Thus, tiles are often conceptually grouped into three "blocks" of 128 tiles each, which BGB shows as separated by thicker horizontal lines.
+Thus, tiles are often conceptually grouped into three "blocks" of 128 tiles each, which Emulicious shows as separated by thicker horizontal lines.